 Initially, there are no signs or symptoms.
 But when the tumor in the thymus becomes large and start to press on nearby structures, the following symptoms may occur:

-The thymus is located near the superior vena cava, the primary blood vessel bringing blood from the head and upper body to the heart.
+is located near the superior vena cava, the primary blood vessel bringing blood from the head and upper body to the heart.
 Tumors that press on this vessel can cause symptoms including:

 - Inflammation in the face, neck, and upper chest, sometimes with a bluish color